niclasborlin/dbat/README.txt

 # == TRADEMARKS ==
 #
 # Matlab is a registered trademark by The Mathworks, Inc., Natick MA,
 # USA.
-PhotoModeler is a trademark owned by Eos System, Inc., Vancouver,
+PhotoModeler is a trademark owned by Eos System, Inc.,
-# Canada.
-PhotoScan is a trademark owned by Agisoft LLC, St. Petersburg,
+# Vancouver, Canada.
+PhotoScan and Metashape are trademarks owned by
-# Russia.
-Other trademarks are owned by their respective owners.
+# Agisoft LLC, St. Petersburg, Russia.
+Other trademarks are owned by
+# their respective owners.